Richard Freeman Workshop Notes

 This action may also help to stabilize the sacrum with respect to the pelvis.

-One of Richards suggestions for finding the pc muscle was to use the rectus abdominus at the end of an exhale in movement three of a sun salutation, while forward bending.
+One of Richards suggestions for finding the pelvic floor muscles was to use the rectus abdominus at the end of an exhale in movement three of a sun salutation, while forward bending.
 You squeeze the abs at the end of the exhale, bending your spine forwards.
 Continue the line of this contraction past the pubic bone towards your tail bone.
 The contraction could feel like you are pulling the bottom of your sternum towards you tailbone via the pubic bone.
 That then activates pubococcygeus.

 You then try to keep this action while inhaling.